Ly{\alpha} Intensity Mapping in HETDEX: Galaxy-Ly{\alpha} Intensity Cross-Power Spectrum: HETDEX Data

 The value of $\bar{N}_i(\lambda)$ predominantly depends on the observing conditions and the sky spectrum.
 It therefore varies from IFU to IFU, although it is similar for different IFUs within the same observation.

 Equation \eqref{eq:Nbar} overestimates the number of detected LAEs by a factor of $\simeq 2$.
 This could be due to an overestimated luminosity function, especially at the faint end, or an imperfect model for $f_{50}$.
 To avoid a systematic power spectrum signal resulting from this discrepancy, we ensure that the redshift distribution of $\bar{N}(z)$, averaged over the IFUs, matches that of the detected LAEs in each field.
 However, we still need $\bar{N}_i(z)$ to model the IFU-to-IFU variations.
 We therefore multiply $\bar{N}_i(z)$ by the ratio, $f_{N}(z) = N_\mathrm{LAE}(z) / \bar{N}(z)$.
 We calculate this ratio separately for the Spring and Fall fields.
 We use $f_{N}(z)$ from the Fall field for the NEP field due to the low number of LAEs.
 The values of $f_{N}(z)$ are mostly around $0.5$, with individual spikes up to $\simeq 3$.
+After this correction, $84\%$ ($95\%$) of the values of $\bar{n}_i(z) = \bar{N}_i(z) /\delta V_i(z)$ are below $4 $, $6$, and $4$ ($7$, $10$, and $6$) $\times 10^{-4}\mathrm{Mpc}^{-3} h^3$ in the Fall, Spring, and NEP fields, respectively.

 To create a map of the LAE overdensity, we first transform the number of LAEs, $N_\mathrm{LAE}$, and the expected $\bar{N}$ into the same format as the spectra.
 If the mean total spectrum at an IFU spectral element is masked, then all other values, including $N_\mathrm{LAE}$ and $\bar{N}$, are also masked at this IFU spectral element.
 We then calculate the total number of detected LAEs $N_\mathrm{LAE}(\mathbf{x})$, the expected number of detected LAEs in the absence of clustering $\bar{N}(\mathbf{x})$, in each map voxel to create a map of $\delta_\mathrm{g}$.
 We also save the mean $f_{50}$ in each voxel and use it for the mocks.